-All employers can ask an individual to apply for a basic check which will disclose an individual’s unspent convictions.
+All employers can ask an individual to apply for a basic check which will disclose their unspent convictions.
 Certain employers are legally required to get higher level checks for their employees and volunteers.

 Reusing disclosure certificates

 AccessNI disclosure certificates are only accurate on the issue date.

-A basic disclosure certificate is no more than a simple statement to an applicant that shows an unspent criminal record or lack of criminal record, at a particular point in time.
+A basic disclosure certificate is a simple statement that shows an unspent criminal record or lack of criminal record, at a particular point in time.
 Disclosures are designed to be used immediately.
-With an aged certificate, there is a risk that the applicant’s criminal record has changed.
+With a dated certificate, there's a risk that the applicant’s criminal record has changed.

-You should be cautious about accepting aged checks or transferring disclosure certificates to later roles or jobs.
+You should be cautious about accepting dated checks or transferring disclosure certificates to later roles or jobs.
 Before you decide to accept a previously issued basic disclosure certificate, you should also consider whether: